playerzer0-ui/inventory-system/task.md

 [X] customer interface
 [X] pdf excel
-[X] purchase order interface with UI simple truck algorithm automatically assign truck truck UI, delivery interface, tick boxes to trucks and orders assigned by them
+[X] purchase order interface with UI simple
+[X] truck algorithm automatically assign truck
+[X] truck UI, delivery interface, tick boxes to trucks and orders assigned by them [X] purchase order beautify
+[] cloud

 get all orders with the truck labeled out count the number of times each truck has done it